yahoojapan/k2hdkc_dbaas/usage_cli.md

 -----------------------------------------------------------
 K2HDKC DBaaS Command Line Interface - 1.0.0(26cdbcc)

-Copyright 2021 Yahoo!
-Japan Corporation.
+Copyright 2021 Yahoo Japan Corporation.

 The K2HDKC DBaaS CLI (Command Line Interface of Database as a Service for K2HDKC) is a tool for building a K2HDKC cluster